-The equation "Bordeaux is French red wine" is appropriate, because no other wine is (in addition to the Burgundy) as associated with France as this.
-In most cases, they are so-called cuvées, from several grape varieties blended wines (see Bordeaux blend ).
-Each Château (Winery) has its own recipe of grape variety and vinification, which is carefully guarded.
-In Bordeaux, the Fassreifung in the small 225-liter drums has been used for centuries and the Barrique brought to the highest perfection.
-In 1855, on the occasion of the World Exhibition in Paris, a comprehensive classification of Bordeaux wines in quality classes.
-This famous Bordeaux Classification is almost unchanged.
+The equation "Bordeaux is French red wine" is appropriate because no other wine (besides Burgundy) is associated with France as it is.
+In most cases, they are called cuvées, wines blended from several grape varieties (see under Bordeaux blend ).
+Each château (winery) has its own recipe of grape mix and vinification, which is carefully guarded.
+In Bordeaux, barrel maturation in the small 225 liter barrels has been used for centuries and that Barrique brought to perfection.
+In 1855, on the occasion of the World Exhibition in Paris, the Bordeaux wines were broadly classified into quality classes.
+This famous Bordeaux Classification is valid almost unchanged.

 The area extends over around two thirds of the Gironde department (only in the south and to the sea there are no vines) with an extension of 105 by 130 kilometers and a vineyard area of 113,000 hectares.
 The climate, which is characterized by the nearby Atlantic Ocean with the Gulf Stream and the many rivers, is extremely favorable for viticulture.
 Summer is not too dry or hot, autumn is sunny and winter is mild and humid.
 The mainly barren and stony gravel soil means that the vine roots have to dig up to ten meters deep to find water.
 As a result, both dry and rainy periods can be better survived.
 The stony ground favors drainage and also serves as a heat store.